 The average household income in West Valley City is $86,692 with a poverty rate of 10.89%.
 The median rental costs in recent years comes to - per month, and the median house value is -.
 The median age in West Valley City is 30.1 years, 30.1 years for males, and 30.2 years for females.

 Located in Salt Lake County, a suburb of Salt Lake City, West Valley City is the second-largest city in Utah.
 West Valley City is located about 11 miles southwest of Salt Lake City.
 The city was incorporated in 1980 from a large and quickly growing unincorporated area, which had variously been known as Chesterfield, Granger, Hunter, and Redwood.
-In 2019, West Valley City has an estimated population of 136,000, up from 129,000 at the 2010 census.

 According to new census estimates, demographers say West Valley City is now a minority-majority city (https://www.sltrib.com/news/politics/2018/09/13/census-west-valley-city/) in 2019 with minorities accounting for 51.4% of the population compared to around 48.6% white.
 About one-third of West Valley City's population is Hispanic or Latino.

 At the time of West Valley City’s incorporation in 1980, the population of the city stood at just over 72,000.
 The city has seen consistent and steady growth over the years that have followed, growing on average by around 1 or 2% each decade.
 The largest increase in growth came during the 1990s, with an additional 22,000 people having come to the city between 1990 and 2000.